valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/migration.md

   4. **Remove ChoicefieldModule**

-    Remove any instances of ChoicefieldModule as it no longer exists.
+      * Remove any instances of Choice**f**ieldModule as it no longer exists.
 Services and models contained in that module are now a part of *@valtimo/components*.
+      * Do not remove the Choice**F**ieldModule, with the uppercase F. This module still exists

 * **`@valtimo/open-zaak` removed**